Can Explicit Subgrid Models Enhance Implicit LES Simulations? A Very High-Order Solver Perspective: Numerical Methodology

 \subsection{Time Integration}

 Temporal integration is performed using the low-storage, third-order explicit Runge–Kutta scheme (RK3) \cite{williamson1980low}.
-A fixed timestep is employed, determined based on Courant-Friedrichs-Lewy (CFL) considerations to ensure stability.
+A fixed time step is employed, determined based on Courant-Friedrichs-Lewy (CFL) considerations to ensure stability.
 This scheme provides a balance between computational efficiency and temporal accuracy and is used consistently in all simulations presented.